TonjeSchjefstad/TonjeSchjefstad/README.md

 ## Hi there 👋
+- My name is Tonje, I'm 34 years old and are currently living in Steinkjer, Trøndelag.
-I'm a first year Front End Developer Student
+- I'm a first year Front End Developer Student.
+-